-If you have been given access to and signed up for Uber Rewards, you will begin accruing points in line with the dollars you spend through the Uber and Uber Eats apps.
+If you have signed up for Uber Rewards, you will begin accruing points in line with the dollars you spend through the Uber and Uber Eats apps.
 When you join up, your initial membership level will be determined based on how much you have spent with the company in the previous six months.

 The earn rates are as follows:

-- 3 points per eligible $1 spent on Uber Premier
+- earn 3 points per eligible $1 on Uber Premier

-Your points will automatically be added to your account at the end of any Uber rides or Uber Eats orders you make, but points will only valid for six months, which may make it difficult to build up a significant total depending on your usage.
+Your points will automatically be added to your account at the end of any Uber rides or Uber Eats orders you make.
+Uber says points are not earned on dollars spent on:

 What can you get with Uber Rewards?